Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_azure_mssql_mi_arm_template/_index.md

     }
     ```

-    > **NOTE: The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
-It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://docs.microsoft.com/azure/role-based-access-control/best-practices)**
+    > **Note:** The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
+It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://docs.microsoft.com/azure/role-based-access-control/best-practices).

 ## Automation Flow